Assma-elk/Assma-elk/README.md

 - 👋 Hi, I’m @Assma-el-khair
 - 👀 I’m interested in Artificial Intelligence and Data science
-- 🤓 I’m currently a senior AI student on an exchange semester at POSTECH university in South Korea
+- 🤓 I’m currently a senior AI student at Ecole des Mines de Saint-Etienne and on an exchange semester at POSTECH university in South Korea
-- 🖥️ I’m looking for an internship
 - 📫 How to reach me : elkhairassma@gmail.com